 - Receive new inventory into Green Bits

 - Report sales to Metrc

-- Report any inventory adjustments, package merges, package splits, etc., to Metrc
+- Report any inventory adjustments, package merges, or package splits to Metrc

-You will still be able to make sales, and also make inventory adjustments in Green BIts, however none of these will report to Metrc until a valid API key is entered into Green Bits.
-Any unreported sales or inventory actions will then automatically report to Metrc.
+You will still be able to make sales and inventory adjustments in Green Bits, but they will not report to Metrc.
+Once you add a valid API key into Green Bits, any unreported sales or inventory actions then automatically report to Metrc.

 Important notes for multi-location companies

-Conversely, if you are with a multi-location chain, but you only work for/have Metrc access for a specific location, any API key you generate is valid only for your location, and in this case you need to update the API key in Green Bits for your location only.
+Conversely, if you are with a multi-location chain, but you only have Metrc access for one location, any API key you generate is valid only for that one location.
+If you update your API key, update it for the one location only.